 Find Chile Garlic Sauce in the Asian section of the grocery store — it’s wonderful!
 I absolutely love the stuff.
 It’s used in many Asian recipes from Chinese, to Vietnamese, to Thai, to Fusion recipes.
 Add a little of this flavorful sauce to mayo and you have a great condiment.

 If you don’t have any Thai curry paste and you enjoy Thai food, you need to get at least one.
 I love the Mae Ploy brand and have the Yellow Curry Paste (mild), Green Curry Paste (spicy), Red Curry Paste (medium-spicy), Panang Curry Paste (mild), and Massaman Curry Paste (mild).
 Yep, I have them all and I use them!
 They keep forever in the fridge.
 I’ve had mine for over a year and they are still great.
 If you are looking for one or two curry pastes to try, get the Yellow and Red or Panang.
 They are the most versatile.

 That’s it folks.
 It’s a super simple recipe that your family won’t know is low carb (keto) or sugar-free.
 Enjoy!

-This restaurant quality Thai Beef Satay and Peanut Dipping Sauce is 3 carbs per serving.
+This delicious Beef Satay and Peanut Sauce is 3 carbs per serving.